 It is a crime to use a false ID to buy alcohol.
 A conviction can lead to driver’s license suspension.

 II.
-More Oklahoma Alcohol Laws
+Other Oklahoma Alcohol Laws

 A. Selling Alcohol

 It’s a violation of Oklahoma alcohol laws to sell alcohol to anyone under age 21.
 That includes adults under 21.
-Of course, as indicated above, unless they’re under the supervision of a parent or guardian.
+Of course, as shown above, unless they’re under the supervision of a parent or guardian.

 Grocery and convenience stores can sell only low-point beer or “near beer.”
 That’s beer between 0.5% and 3.2% alcohol by weight.
 But they can’t sell it between 2 a.m. and 6 a.m.

 It’s illegal to sell alcohol for drinking off-site on certain days.
 These include Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
 Sale is legal on election day.
 Retailers may sell alcohol on Sundays if voters in a county approve.
 That’s through local option.

 Liquor stores can only sell alcohol between 10 a.m. and 9 p.m.
 Effective on the above date, alcohol sales may begin at 8 a.m.